yashksaini-coder/awesome-ai-apps/README.md

 ## 📜 License

-This repository is licensed under the **MIT License**.
+This repository is licensed under the [MIT License](./LICENSE).
 Feel free to use and modify the examples for your projects.